b3scale/b3scale/README.md

 ![b3scale architecture](docs/b3scale-architecture.png)

 b3scale services different *frontends*.
-Those can be Standard apps such as Greenlight, Nextcloud or Moodle, but can be anything that implements the BigBlueButton API, even custom web apps.
+Those can be standard apps such as Greenlight, Nextcloud or Moodle, but can also really be anything that implements the BigBlueButton API, even custom web apps.

 A frontend can initiate a new meeting via b3scale, which will assign it to a *backend* node and will keep track of the assignment.
 Users joining will thus